 COVID-19 Recovery Requires Renewed Perspectives on Established Concepts

 This year, policymakers continued to face extraordinary challenges and new questions about the pandemic’s ongoing and inequitable impact on student experiences, educators, and schools.
-Accordingly, this year saw legislators consider bills to identify new data elements needed to understand the pandemic’s impacts, reconsider the role of assessment and other tools, and strengthen their state’s data systems.
+We saw legislators consider bills to identify new data elements needed to understand the pandemic’s impacts, reconsider the role of assessment and other tools, and strengthen their state’s data systems.

 2021 Legislative Activity Illustrated Several Themes:

-Data Quality Campaign has released a related resource to provide policymakers with a checklist of principles to build on this year’s policy priorities.
-Principles for Education Data serves as a guide to creating legislation that builds trust in data, makes it useful to communities, and supports policy goals.
+Alongside this resource, DQC’s Principles for Education Data serves as a guide to creating legislation that builds trust in data, makes it useful to communities, and supports policy goals.

 Education Data Legislation Review: 2021 State Activity

 The Data Quality Campaign tracks legislation in all 50 states and the District of Columbia with provisions that expressly affect the collection and use of education data.
-The numbers included in this summary reflect state legislation introduced by October 29, 2021.
+The numbers included in this summary reflect bills introduced by July 15, 2021 and laws enacted by October 29, 2021.